fongc123/notes/Machine Learning/Classification.md

 The <span style = "color:lightblue">leave-one-out cross-validation</span> is useful for small datasets, where $k$ is equal to the size of the original dataset.
 Here, training is done on $|D|-1$ examples, and validation is done on $1$ example.

-To ensure that each class is represented with approximately equal proportions in both the training and validation sets, <span style = "color:lightblue">k-fold stratified cross-validation</span> is done instead.
+To ensure that each class has approximately equal proportions in both the training and validation sets, <span style = "color:lightblue">k-fold stratified cross-validation</span> is done instead.
 Here, the original dataset is partitioned into $k$ folds such that **each class is uniformly distributed among all the folds**.

 > [!INFO]
 > In $k$-fold stratified cross-validation, the class distribution in each fold should be similar to that in the original dataset.